Updated: Feb 28

 Accepted Story Points

 Each metric, there are six of them at the time of this writing, will contribute to the Ability to Innovate score of the organization.
 Currently, all six contribute evenly, but you will be able to set a weight on each metric in later releases.
-When enough configuration tweaks will happen, Agile Tools will be able to offer empirical data for each industry for you to select instead of guessing the best configuration.
+When enough configuration tweaks happen, Agile Tools will be able to offer empirical data for each industry for you to select instead of guessing the best configuration.

 Agile Tools wants to be a digital coach empowering and guiding teams and organizations.